I wish I could tell you that I have always been great with money.

 If buying dividend stocks is in your wheelhouse, this last tip is for you: hold your US dividend stocks in your RRSP account, not your TFSA.

-Due to tax treaties between Canada and United States, dividends on US stocks held in an RRSP are tax-free because RRSP is set up exclusively for the purpose of providing retirement income in the eyes of the IRS.
+Due to tax treaties between Canada and the US, dividends on US stocks held in an RRSP are tax-free because RRSP is set up exclusively to provide retirement income in the eyes of the IRS.
 Such is not the case for TFSA.

 If your US dividend stocks are held within a TFSA, the dividend gains are subject to withholding tax (30% by default, 15% if you file the W-8BEN form with your broker).